raine/anki-llm/README.md

 **Common options:**

-- `-m, --model`: The name of the Anki note type/model to use when creating new notes.
-If not specified, the model will be inferred from existing notes in the deck.
+- `-n, --note-type`: The Anki note type to use when creating new notes.
+If not specified, it will be inferred from existing notes in the deck.
 - `-k, --key-field`: Field to use for identifying existing notes (default:
   `noteId`).